 Welcome from the Director

-Donald Romanelli, MDAs one of the oldest hospitals in the nation and the first hospital in Cambridge, Massachusetts, Mount Auburn sits alongside the banks of the Charles River just a short walk from Harvard Square and minutes from downtown Boston.
+Caitlin Connolly, MDAs one of the oldest hospitals in the nation and the first hospital in Cambridge, Massachusetts, Mount Auburn sits alongside the banks of the Charles River just a short walk from Harvard Square and minutes from downtown Boston.
 Our ideal location and affiliation with Harvard Medical School provides our residents with outstanding educational and social opportunities.
 Whether it’s attending a specialty course at the medical school, rotating at other Harvard affiliated hospitals or cheering from the bleachers at Fenway, our residents graduate as exceptional radiologists and develop lifelong bonds with their colleagues and the Department.

-Rich in history, the radiology residency program at Mount Auburn has educated future radiologists since 1947.
+Rich in history, the Radiology Residency Program at Mount Auburn has educated future radiologists since 1947.
 Founded by renowned radiologist Dr. Richard Schatzki, the Department has long been focused on simultaneously setting the standard for excellence in patient care and academic achievement.
 While at Mount Auburn, Dr. Schatzki described many radiologic signs that are now considered fundamental to the practice of radiology.
 Dr. J. Pierre Sasson leads the Department as Chair and continues its dedication to resident education.
-Dr. Sasson is an exceptional teacher and was Program Director of our Radiology residency for 18 years prior to assuming the Chair role.
+Dr. Sasson is known for his dedication to teaching, having served as Program Director for 18 years before becoming Chair.
+Dr. Sasson was recognized for his efforts by being chosen as the recipient of the 2018 Leo A. Blacklow Teaching Award for excellence in medical student and resident education by the staff, residents, and medical students at Mount Auburn Hospital and Harvard Medical School.

+As Radiology Residency Program Director, I am proud to work with our outstanding faculty in such a wonderful educational atmosphere.
 Our residents are taught by subspecialty trained faculty in a supportive environment that encourages professional and personal growth.
-Our faculty are known for their dedication to resident and student education.
-Three of our attending radiologists have been chosen to receive the prestigious Leo A. Blacklow Teaching Award for excellence in medical student and resident education by the staff, residents, and medical students at Mount Auburn Hospital and Harvard Medical School.
 2.5 hours of daily dedicated conference time supplements teaching at the PACS workstation and in the interventional suite and exposes the residents to a high volume of cases with diverse pathology.
 We have found that our style of training builds confidence and fosters exceptional decision-making abilities in the post graduate years.
-In addition, the absence of fellows allows our residents unique hands-on procedural experience.
-All residents participate in research, quality improvement projects, and teaching medical students and fellow residents.
-The residency is also engaged in global outreach with opportunities to provide care to the underserved and disadvantaged.

 Reading about Mount Auburn radiology cannot relay the sense of community, academic curiosity, professional and personal support, and camaraderie that our residents share.
 We love coming to work every day and look forward to learning and teaching in an enjoyable, supportive and academically stimulating environment.